Solar Battery Storage allows homeowners to do many things, such as:

 - Enjoy a premium rate for the surplus energy you sell back to the grid

 While it is possible for many homeowners to completely disconnect from the grid, we advise against doing so.
 If you were to be completely off-grid, you would not only require additional components which can prove rather expensive, but you’d also find yourself without backup power if one of the components fails.
-The existing grid is actually a very cost-effective means of meeting your household’s peak power demands, plus you may also be able to take advantage of the premium rates that retailers frequently offer if you’re able to sell power back to the grid at peak times (see the off-grid or backup power systems section below for further information).
+The existing grid is actually a very cost-effective means of meeting your household’s peak power demands, plus you may also be able to take advantage of the premium rates that retailers frequently offer if you’re able to sell power back to the grid at peak times.

 Battery Storage – The Financial Benefits

 At the present point in time, home battery systems are still not as cost-effective an investment as solar power, solar hot water and other available technologies.
 Therefore, it’s unlikely that you will be able to recuperate the financial outlay involved in a practical timeframe or before the warranty period expires.

 A battery storage system capable of storing 6 kWh of excess solar production over the course of the day only delivers savings of around $400 annually.
 And that’s provided every battery is used to capacity on a daily basis, which is quite unlikely, plus there’s the reduction in storage capacity to take into account which occurs quicker in batteries than it does in solar panels.

 What’s more, it’s also a sizeable investment – it adds $8000-$10,000 to the cost of a new solar power system or $9000-$11,000 to retrofit into your home.
 Given the minimal savings, the reduction in storage capacity and the sizeable outlay involved, a home battery system simply isn’t a savvy investment, at least not at the moment, though having said that, prices are dropping rapidly.